Documents to download

 Art.
 11.6.
 At the public defence, the thesis is assessed by the jury.
 The jury assesses the doctoral student’s scientific research and the quality of the written thesis and the oral defence.
 The possible assessments are “accepted” and “refused”.
 If the oral defence does not permit acceptance of the thesis, the defence may take place a second time.
 In this case, and still respecting the deadline for maximum length of studies set forth in Article 9 above, the doctoral student will first be required to complete the written thesis in accordance with the thesis jury’s observations, then again submit his or her thesis as described in Article 11.4-5.

 • After your defence, you will make any outstanding corrections to your thesis.
-Once your thesis director has approved your corrections, he/she can upload the signed thesis report and ‘PV de soutenance’ to the student database and register the successful defence.
-Alternatively, the thesis director can also send the documents to the relevant program coordinator who will upload them.
+Once your thesis director has approved your corrections, they upload the signed thesis report and ‘PV de soutenance’ to the student database and register the successful defence.

-For the Faculty of Science, please also include the "Mode de publication".
+For the Faculty of Science, please also upload the "Mode de publication" (after all corrections have been included).
 This document is necessary to inform the ‘Archive ouverte’ on possible moratoriums before your thesis is made publicly available (in case of unpublished but confidential data).

 For the Faculty of Medicine, you will receive a flyer explaining how to deposit your thesis at the Archive Ouverte.